sarbal/BINF_tut/lessons/installwindows.md

 ## Installing RStudio:
 - Go to http://www.rstudio.com/
 - Click on `Download` and then select the `Rstudio Desktop` option
-- Download the installer for Windows `RStudio 1.1.453 - Windows Vista/7/8/10`
+- Download the installer for Windows `RStudio XXX - Windows Vista/7/8/10`
 - Open and run the executable file

 ## Installing Python: